HaxeFoundation/haxe-evolution/proposals/0000-safe-navigation.md

 // alternatively...
 final info = myObject != null ? (myObject.data != null ? (myObject.data.result != null ? myObject.data.result.confirm() : null) : null) : null;
 ```
 The safe navigation operator drastically improves the size and readability of code in these situations.
 It turns what could be multiple lines or an over-extended line into a smaller expression.
-Moreover, it works well with `@:nullSafety(Strict)`, encouraging syntax that checks the value at the moment it's used, preventing issues stemming from modification after the `if` check.
 ```haxe
 // calling function on nullable variable myObject?.runMethod();